T1D Info

 • Breath that smells like alcohol

-Sometimes hyperglycaemia can get very serious and you can faint or loss of consciousness.
-If you have any of these signs you should go to the hospital/clinic.
+Sometimes hyperglycaemia can get very serious and you can faint or lose consciousness.
+If you have any of these signs you should be brought to the hospital/ clinic immediately.

 3. What can cause hyperglycaemia?